Born2Student/ICT246_JAN_2023_TMA01/README.md

 4. It will then append the current date and time to the “combinepwgp” file in the format of DD-MM-YY:HH:mm (note: this should not be displayed on the screen)

+**Question 3(c) (10 marks)**

+1. The script will then display the following on screen:
+
+  + total number of user accounts

+ + largest user id among all the user accounts

+2. The following will then be changed:

+ + Owner and group of “userpassword” file to user ‘ubuntu’

+ + Permissions of “userpassword” file to the owner can read, write and execute, and all others can only read

+3. The owner, group and permissions of the file “combinepwgp” will be appended to the “combinepwgp” file in the format of owner:group:permissions (note: this should not be displayed on the screen)